 But most important were two things: First was the intense satisfaction and joy that was experienced when the crew truly “swung”, where the crew was completely synchronized, the rowing became almost effortless, and the boat would literally lift higher in the water.
 Second was the degree of camaraderie developed among a crew that is above and beyond what is developed by any other team sport.

 Coach Zeller medaled in several regattas during his college career, including the West Virginia Governor’s Cup, the Head of the Muskingum, the Southern Intercollegiate Rowing Association Championships (SIRA), the Mid American Collegiate Rowing Association Championships (MACRA), and the Philadelphia Frostbite Regatta.
 However, his most memorable race was missing the medals stand by less than a half-second at the Dad Vail regatta in a “Cinderella Story” JV8.
 He was co-captain of the Marietta College men’s crew and winner of the “Hammer Award” for best erg score in his senior year of 1986.

 Coach Zeller has lived in Ashburn Farm since 1990 with his wife Sharon, fellow college classmate and coxswain for the Marietta College women’s crew, and their children Richard and Margaret.
-When he isn’t doing something rowing related, he develops highway improvement projects for the Virginia Department of Transportation.
+When he isn’t doing something rowing related, he works for the Loudoun County Department of Transportation & Capital Infrastructure.
 Sharon teaches 2nd grade at Cedar Lane Elementary School in Ashburn.